-In February 2024, we initiated SEAPORT-1, SEAPORT 1, a Phase 1 clinical trial designed to assess safety, tolerability, pharmacokinetics, and pharmacodynamics of INZ-701 in up to 10 patients with ESKD receiving hemodialysis.
+In February 2024, we initiated SEAPORT 1, a Phase 1 clinical trial designed to assess safety, tolerability, pharmacokinetics, and pharmacodynamics of INZ-701 in patients with ESKD receiving hemodialysis.
 Patients will receive 1.8 mg/kg of INZ-701 once weekly coinciding with their hemodialysis treatment for a total of 30 days.
 The trial's primary endpoint will assess safety and change from baseline plasma PPi concentration, with secondary endpoints including pharmacokinetic and pharmacodynamic parameters.
 In June 2024, SEAPORT 1 was fully enrolled.
-We plan to report interim data from SEAPORT-1 SEAPORT 1 in the fourth quarter of 2024 and expect data from this trial to inform our study design for patients with calciphylaxis in the future.
+We plan to report